terrier-org/terrier-core/doc/configure_general.md

 ### Configuring Logging

 Terrier uses [Logback](http://logback.qos.ch/) for logging.
-You can control the amount of logging information (the logging level) that Terrier outputs by altering the Logback config in `etc/logback.xml`.
+You can control the amount of logging information (the logging level) that Terrier outputs by altering the Logback config in `etc/logback.xml` (e.g. INFO or DEBUG).
 For more information about configuring Logback, see the [Logback documentation](http://logback.qos.ch/documentation.html).

 ------------------------------------------------------------------------